 By removing barriers and fostering accessibility, we change the narrative.
 Through this plan and process, we hope new themes emerge about the experiences of persons with disabilities—themes of hope, and of progress.

-• The classrooms website launched which shows details about UVic classrooms with a focus on accessibility.
+• Launched the classrooms website, which shows details about UVic classrooms with a focus on accessibility.
 This project was joint effort between University Systems, Facilities Management and University Communications & Marketing (UCAM).

 • 892 students have self-identified as having a disability, highlighting the importance of accessible and inclusive career support services.
 In 2020 the number of self-reports was 17.

-• University Systems provided accessible coding training to their software development teams.
+• Provided accessible coding training to their software development teams.

 • UVic joined the Accessible Employers of BC.